 The deal given is no longer valid and we do not have a better one.
 However, we have found some similar deals

-Apple MacBook Pro 16-inch
+Apple MacBook and MacBook Pro sale

 Whether you should get an Apple Watch or not comes down to how compelling any of the main features are for your lifestyle, either by themselves or when combined together.
 Those features include not only timekeeping but health and fitness tracking, notifications and communications, Apple Pay and HomeKit automation.
 And the Apple Watch does currently require an iPhone to set up, so if you're on Android, it's time to decide whether the watch matters enough to you to switch.